Motorway Services Online

 Benefits of Bridges

-Bridges are mainly provided for the benefit of the operator.
-They allow staff and stock to be easily moved from one side to the other.
+Bridges are mainly provided for the benefit of the operator: they allow staff and stock to be easily moved from one side to the other.
+Having a bridge means you can avoid duplicating staff facilities, office space, storage space or even kitchen space, if space is an issue, and likewise deliveries will only need to make one drop-off.

 In the early days, it was common to close the facilities on one side and ask customers to cross the bridge to the other.
 As the motorways were quieter, the government even encouraged service stations to save money by only building on one side.
 These days we tend to find that the basic facilities are provided on both sides, but a different line-up of brand names may be provided on each side and both advertised all around.